 2019: Our Overland location began and completed a hospital-wide remodel.
 Some of the updates included:

 2021: Intermountain Pet Hospital purchased Middleton Veterinary Hospital from Dr. Hall.
-In the fall of the same year, the existing hospital was torn down and construction started on a new hospital that is expected to be completed in 2022.
-Currently, the doctors and staff are working in a temporary location located right next door.
+In the fall of the same year, the existing hospital was torn down, and construction started on a new hospital that was completed in 2022.
+During the construction, the doctors and staff worked in a temporary location next door.
+The hospital was completed and is currently open to the public with more exam rooms, an expanded treatment area, and state-of-the-art surgery suite.

 The IPH vision and purpose continues today!
 Our mission is to bring happiness and good health into the lives of pets and people.
-We believe people live healthier, longer, more enriched and joyful lives with animals.
+We believe people live healthier, longer, more enriched, and more joyful lives with animals.
 We provide compassionate, low-stress, high-quality veterinary care to our patients while treating our clients like family.
-We work together as a team exercising our core values of integrity innovation, communication, and excellence.
+We work together as a team, exercising our core values of integrity, innovation, communication, and excellence.

 We appreciate the opportunity we have had to serve pets and their families in the Treasure Valley since 1975.
 We look forward to continuing that partnership with you and your pet now and into the future.